About Me Contact Us

 Make Them Gluten-Free

 • Swap whole wheat flour for your favorite gluten-free flour blend.
-The texture stays perfectly chewy with this simple substitution.
+The texture stays chewy with this simple substitution.

 • Use certified gluten-free oats to keep everything safe for those with celiac disease.
-You won’t miss the gluten at all!

 Add-In Ideas